Where are they now? Chelsea’s Champions League winners of 2012

 Luiz won two more European honours with Chelsea, the Europa League in 2013 and 2019, as well as the Premier League in 2017.

 He left the club for a second time when he signed for Arsenal in 2019 and his performances at the Emirates were lapped up by the Chelsea faithful.

 Cahill’s time at Chelsea peaked just a few short months after signing from Bolton in January 2012, but he would enjoy six more happy years at Stamford Bridge, winning a pair of Premier League titles under Jose Mourinho and Antonio Conte.

-He left at the end of his contract in 2019 after being frozen out by Maurizio Sarri and, following a spell at Crystal Palace, has just helped Bournemouth return to the Premier League.
+He left at the end of his contract in 2019 after being frozen out by Maurizio Sarri and, following a spell at Crystal Palace, helped Bournemouth return to the Premier League before retiring last year.

 Cole called time on his 20-year playing career, which included 12 major honours and four inclusions in the PFA Team Of The Season in 2019 after a short stint playing under Frank Lampard at Derby County, with his last game a defeat to Aston Villa – with John Terry on the opposite bench – in the Championship play-off final.